-In particular, any such measure is arcwise connected with any ergodic measure in $\mathcal{M}{erg,<0}$ and in $\mathcal{M}{erg,>0}$, respectively.
+In particular, any such measure is arcwise connected with any ergodic measure in $\mathcal{M}{erg,<0}$ and in $\mathcal{M}{erg,>0}$ .

-The rough idea of the proof of the above result is to first follow the essential ingredients in Katok's horseshoe construction (see [31, 23] and [19, Section 3]) that given an erqodic measure to find sufficiently many orbits (whose number growths roughly exponentially with a factor given by the entropy $h{\mu}(F)$ whose (noninvariant) orbital measures roughly approach μ in the weak topology.
-The second ingredient is, based on the special orbit structure of our maps, to choose so-called skeletons which connect the before obtained orbit pieces to almost recurrent orbits, which can be shadowed by periodic ones.
-The main issue is to carefully control distortion (recall that we only assume that the maps are C^1 and that we shadow orbits which roughly have a central Lyapunov exponent equal to zero).
-This collection of hyperbolic (with exponent close to zero) periodic orbits allows to construct horseshoes, the only obstacle in this final step is that they have periods which can vary in between some numbers which is unavoidable because the "orbit-gluing" step is only achieved by the topological constraints (in particular guaranteed by axioms $Acc\pm$).
+The rough idea of the proof of the above result is to first follow the essential ingredients in Katok's horseshoe construction (see [34; 26; 22, Sect.
+3]), that is, given an ergodic measure, find sufficiently many orbits (whose number growths roughly exponentially with a factor given by the entropy $h{\mu}(F)$ ) whose (noninvariant) orbital measures roughly approach $\mu$ in the weak\ topology.
+The second ingredient is, based on the special orbit structure of our maps, to choose so-called skeletons which connect the previously obtained orbit pieces to almost recurrent orbits, which can be shadowed by periodic ones.
+The main issue is to carefully control distortion (recall that we only assume that the maps are $C^1$ and that we shadow orbits which roughly have a central Lyapunov exponent equal to zero).
+This collection of hyperbolic (with exponent close to zero) periodic orbits allows to construct horseshoes; the only obstacle in this final step is that they have periods which can vary in between some numbers, which is unavoidable because the "orbit-gluing" step is only achieved by the topological constraints (in particular, guaranteed by Axioms Acc $\pm$ ).
 To bypass this problem, we construct so-called multi-variable-time horseshoes.
-This way we construct by hand horseshoes which support only measures which are weak close to μ and whose entropy is close to μ .
+This way we construct by hand horseshoes which support only measures which are weak\ close to $\mu$ and whose entropy is close to $\mu$ .